jasonzacmusic/test-christmas/replit.md

 - Vite alias: `@assets` for clean imports

 **Audio**:
-- Halloween ambient sound from Mixkit: https://assets.mixkit.co/active_storage/sfx/2466/2466-preview.mp3
+- 10 Halloween music tracks (01.mp3 through 10.mp3)
+  - Files: 01_1761662458015.mp3 to 10_1761662458016.mp3
+  - Each track plays from 0:30 to 1:30 (60 seconds)
+  - Auto-cycles to next track when current finishes
+  - Keyboard shortcuts: Press keys 1-10 to switch tracks instantly
+  - Playback state persisted in localStorage
-- Autoplay with user consent via toggle button in header
+  - Toggle button in header for play/pause control